SDTC-CPMed/DigiTwin_framework/README.md

 To ensure good quality data for downstream analyses, it is recommended to remove poor quality cells from the analyses.
 Here, we define and keep the good quality cells as those having a minimum of 400 transcripts, 200 genes, and less than 20% mitochondrial genes.
 Due to the risk of duplicates in the library resulting in two or more cells sharing a cell barcode, it is also recommend to remove outliers, which can be based on empirical evaluation of the distributionan overestimation of transcripts count over the cells.

-First, we combined the output files from getDgem into a matrix using full_sc-matrix_construction.R, whereafter we check the quality using sc_data_quality_sorting.R.
+First, we combined the output files from getDgem into a matrix using full_sc-matrix_construction.R including some minimum quality cut-offs, whereafter we estimate the overall quality of the data and remove outliers using sc_data_quality_sorting.R.

 1. full_sc-matrix_construction.R # Combine the matrices from all samples and set specific quality cut-offs
 2. sc_data_quality_sorting.R # Check the quality of the data and remove outliers